Chris Conley (American football): 2015

-The Kansas City Chiefs finished second in the AFC West with an 11–5 record and received a playoff berth as a wildcard team.
-On January 9, 2016, Conley played in his first career playoff game and caught one pass for a nine-yard touchdown during the Chiefs' 30–0 AFC Wildcard victory over the Houston Texans.
-The following game, Conley caught five passes for 33 yards as the Kansas City Chiefs lost 27–20 to the New England Patriots in the AFC Divisional playoff game.
+The Chiefs finished second in the AFC West with an 11–5 record and received a playoff berth as a wildcard team.
+On January 9, 2016, Conley played in his first career playoff game and caught one pass for a nine-yard touchdown during the Chiefs' 30–0 American Football Conference (AFC) Wildcard victory over the Texans.
+The following game, Conley caught five passes for 33 yards as the Chiefs lost 27–20 to the New England Patriots in the AFC Divisional playoff game.

 2016

 Conley returned to training camp in 2016 and competed for the job as the No. 2 wide receiver against Albert Wilson, Frankie Hammond, De'Anthony Thomas, Rod Streater, and Tyreek Hill.
 Conley was named the No. 3 wide receiver behind Jeremy Maclin and Albert Wilson to start the regular season.